Anti-Immigrant Protest Turns Violent In Eastern German City Of Chemnitz

 Deutsche Welle reports that Monday night's protests "began calmly enough, as a heavy police presence kept the two sides apart and the groups confined themselves to jeering at each other beneath the gaze of Chemnitz's colossal Karl Marx monument.
 But by around 9 p.m., when the demonstrations began to move, six people were injured by fireworks and rocks thrown by members of both camps who were wearing the customary black hooded tops, gloves, face coverings and dark glasses."

-Chancellor Angela Merkel, whose fragile coalition government nearly came apart last month over the issue of asylum-seekers, responded to the violence as well as video posted to social media that showed some protesters who appeared to target individuals due to their ethnicity.
+Chancellor Angela Merkel, whose fragile coalition government nearly came apart last month over the issue of asylum-seekers, responded to the violence as well as to video posted to social media that showed some protesters who appeared to target individuals due to their ethnicity.

 Merkel's office issued a statement condemning violence after the initial attack and protest on Sunday.